Do I Need to File State Taxes If I Live Abroad?

 There are a few situations where it might be better to transfer residence to another US state rather than sever your ties to the US completely.
 For example, if you live in a sticky state, you might find it easier to establish residency in a different state before moving abroad.

 Sticky states generally consider moving abroad as a temporary leave of absence unless you can remove your ties to the state.
-These states only recognize a change to another state (not another country) as a change in residency.
+These states only easily recognize a change to another state (not another country) as a change in residency.
 This makes it critical to set up new residency in an income-tax-free state before moving abroad.

 Plus, there are benefits to keeping a US bank account, state voter registration, and more when moving abroad.
 By moving to a tax-free state, you can enjoy those perks while still removing your state tax obligations.